 All cooks are to prepare and cook in a sanitary manner as possible.
 Cooking conditions are subject to inspection by the judging committee at any given time.

 CTBA recognizes that there may be times that more than one cook will cook on a given pit.
 It will be the head judge’s responsibility to monitor and handle this as a professional manner.
 Head cooks must notify the Head Judge on multiple entries.
 Multiple entries in the same category by the same cook will not be allowed.
-The head judge will assign someone to supervise the cutting of multiple meat entries.
+The promoter will assign someone to supervise the cutting of multiple meat entries.